Few-Shot Learning

 In interviews, it’s good to mention the spectrum of prompting styles:

-• Zero-shot prompting: This means you directly ask the model to perform a task with no examples provided.
+Zero-shot prompting: This means you directly ask the model to perform a task with no examples provided.
 For instance, you just instruct, “Translate the following sentence to French: I am happy.”
 The model must determine what you want (translation, in this case) from the instruction and its general knowledge.
 Large LLMs can do zero-shot tasks because their training data likely included similar tasks, or they can infer what is being asked.
 However, zero-shot performance might be poor for more complex or unclear tasks because the model isn’t sure what format or style of answer is expected.
-As noted by researchers, while LLMs show remarkable zero-shot capabilities, they often fall short on more complex tasks.
+As noted by researchers, while LLMs demonstrate remarkable zero-shot capabilities, they often fall short in more complex tasks.